 Histopathologic studies about sclopetaria show partial loss of the nerve fiber and ganglion cell layers in the macula, temporal peripapillary and macular loss of photoreceptors with hypertrophy and hyperplasia of the RPE, an epiretinal membrane, and defects in Bruch’s membrane, choroid, and retina.
 With time, these structures are replaced by a loose and dense fibrous connective tissue (9).
 Besides, chorioretinitis sclopetaria is accompanied by bare sclera, typically.
-Scleral attachments to the choroid are practically nonexistent between the ora serrata and the equator and the choroid is under constant tension and will retract, exposing the bare sclera when cut (4)., a sharply demarcated area in the peripheral retina of blotches of pigment proliferation along with fibrosis, bare sclera, pale optic disc, macular pigmentary changes and retinal and choroidal tears is suggestive of chorioretinitis sclopetaria (6).
+Scleral attachments to the choroid are practically nonexistent between the ora serrata and the equator and the choroid is under constant tension and will retract, exposing the bare sclera when cut (4).
+In the late period, a sharply demarcated area in the peripheral retina of blotches of pigment proliferation along with fibrosis, bare sclera, pale optic disc, macular pigmentary changes and retinal and choroidal tears is suggestive of chorioretinitis sclopetaria (6).
 Also, macular scar, choroidal neovascularization and fibrovascular proliferation are late complications developed in response to the damage to Bruch’s membrane (10).

 The risk of retinal detachment following chorioretinitis sclopetaria is low and based on the proliferation of fibrous tissue, which causes firm adherence of retina and choroid to the sclera, along with the typically intact posterior hyaloid frequently seen in young patients, which prevents fluid access to the subretinal space and lowers the risk of subretinal neovascular membrane formation and acute retinal detachment (11,12).
 Ahmadabadi et al. published one of the largest chorioretinitis sclopetaria study series, examining 13 affected eyes in 13 patients.
 Among these 13 cases of chorioretinitis sclopetaria, only one patient had developed acute retinal detachment; the retina remained attached in the other patients throughout the follow-up period (6).

+In the acute phase of chorioretinitis sclopetaria, hemorrhages (vitreous, retinal and/or subretinal), and choroidal and retinal ruptures can be seen, besides retinal edema (11).
+For differential diagnosis, ruptured globe, intraocular foreign body, commotio retina, choroidal rupture, and optic nerve avulsion should be considered.
+Ruptured globe and intraocular foreign body are excluded by clinical exam, B-scan ultrasonography, and computed tomography of the eye and orbit (13).
+It is known that the choroid ruptures are associated with blunt trauma, either by direct or indirect mechanism.
+Choroid, Bruch’s membrane and RPE injury are described.
+Neurosensory retina is not involved, usually white or yellow crescent-shaped subretinal streaks are seen usually concentric to the optic nerve.
+Subretinal neovascular membrane may develop.
+Injury to Bruch’s membrane increase the risk of subretinal neovascularization development (10).
+Retinal and macula whitening with a cherry aspect (Berlin edema) have also been reported after eye injuries, a condition that is known as commotio retinae.
+Both can appear in chorioretinitis sclopetaria, as it also has a blunt component in its pathophysiology.
+In optic nerve avulsions, due to the accompanying anterior segment pathologies and appearance of optic nerve and retina with vitreous hemorrhage, diagnosis is obstructed.
+IN these types of cases, imaging methods like electrodiagnostic tests, B-scan ultrasonography, CT or MR may be beneficial (13).

+The late complication of the chorioretinitis sclopetaria is the same as choroidal rupture in other situations, i.e., the possibility of developing neovascularization from the choroid and fibrovascular proliferation.
+This occurs in 25 to 50% one year after the choroid ruptures (10).

 Conclusion